 Studies have also indicated that biotin is supportive of nervous system health and function, and it may promote healthy blood fat metabolism.

-Biotin, Diabetes and Blood Sugar
+Biotin, Impaired Glucose Tolerance, Diabetes and Blood Sugar

-Research indicates that blood sugar concentrations decrease as concentrations of biotin increase in people whether or not they have diabetes.
+Also, research indicates that blood sugar concentrations decrease as concentrations of biotin increase in people whether or not they have diabetes.
 However, this effect is far more dramatic in people with diabetes.(1)